Program

 Planning Committee

-University of Illinois Chicago - Jessica Cortez, Administrative Assistant, Institute for Policy and Civic Engagement
+- Jessica Cortez, Administrative Assistant, Institute for Policy and Civic Engagement

 - Brian Flood, Senior Associate Director, University Communications